 The Spokane Flour Mill was originally opened in 1900 and served as the primary mill for the city of Spokane until it closed in 1972.
 However, the city converted the mill into a shopping center in preparation for EXPO '74, and it has since remained open as a hub for a number of local specialty shops including Tobacco World and Olde Joe Clarke's Photography Studio.

 If you still haven't had your fill of shopping in Spokane, head to the River Park Square in the downtown area of the city.
 This network of stores, restaurants, and entertainment spots includes such major retailers as Nordstroms, Macy's, Pottery Barn, and Restoration Hardware.

 River Park Square also hosts a number of special events throughout the year including sales, celebrations, and even a few festivals of its own.
 With over 50 stores and restaurants to choose from—all conveniently located near one another—the River Park Square is Spokane's one-stop destination for all your shopping and entertainment needs.

 The Turnbull National Wildlife Refuge offers excellent wildlife viewing opportunities and numerous trails that loop through wetlands and pine forest habitats.

-There is also a five and a half-mile Auto Tour Route that you can drive, bike, or walk to access scenic views of the refuge environment.
+There is also a 5.5-mile Auto Tour Route that you can drive, bike, or walk to access scenic views of the refuge environment.
 Additionally, several short trails and a wheelchair-accessible boardwalk loops to the edge of the beautiful Blackhorse Lake, making this site accessible for nearly everyone who wants a taste of the outdoors.